History of religion in China: Republic of China

 After the 1911 Xinhai Revolution, with increasing urbanisation and Western influence, the issue for the new intellectual class was no longer the worship of heterodox gods as it was the case in imperial times, but the de-legitimisation of religion itself, and especially folk religion, as an obstacle to modernisation.
 Leaders of the New Culture Movement (1916–1923) revolted against Confucianism debated whether religion was cosmopolitan spirituality or irrational superstition, and the Anti-Christian Movement of 1923 was part of a rejection of Christianity as an instrument of foreign imperialism.

-Despite all this, the interest of Chinese reformers for spiritual and occult matters continued to thrive through the 1940s.
+In the Republic of China (ROC) era (1912–1949), Protestantism received support from the political elites.
+Sun Yat-sen, the first president of the Republic of China, and his successor Chiang Kai-shek were both Christians.The religious policy of the ROC viewed Protestantism as a legitimate religion (at a time when Chinese religions had difficulty seeking this status from the government) and a model for other religions.
+Under the ROC view of freedom of religion, freedom attached to religious practice deemed proper (primarily based on the extent to which a religion resembled the Christian normative religious model).
+The 1912 provisional constitution's freedom of religious belief provision was framed on the Protestant model of religion as an organized faith and it did not protect folk religious belief or temples from being destroyed or repurposed.
+As academic Mayfair Mei-hui Yang writes, ROC "elites saw no contradiction between protecting freedom of belief on the one hand and eradicating superstition and destroying temples on the other."

+During the May Fourth Movement, Chinese intellectuals and students criticized Christianity for its associations with Western imperialism.
+Responding to these perspectives, some Chinese Protestant leaders began indigenous church movements seeking to establish Protestant churches in China that were independent of foreign finances, control, or leadership.
+Among these developments in the post-May Fourth environment was the Local Church movement led by Watchman Nee (Ni Tuosheng).

 The Nationalist government of the Republic of China intensified the suppression of local religion.
 Temples were widely appropriated, destroyed, or used for schools.
+From 1927 to 1937, the ROC condemned folk religious practices as superstition and sought to eliminate these practices through anti-superstition campaigns.
 The 1928 "Standards for retaining or abolishing gods and shrines" formally abolished all cults of gods with the exception of human heroes such as Yu the Great, Guan Yu and Confucius.
-Sun Yat-sen, the first president of the Republic of China, and his successor Chiang Kai-shek were both Christians.
+The efficacy of the ROC's anti-superstition policies were limited as a result of its weak bureaucracy, the political divisions of the Warlord era, and then the invasion by Japan.

 During the Japanese invasion of China between 1937 and 1945 many temples were used as barracks by soldiers and destroyed in warfare.

+Despite all this, the interest of Chinese reformers for spiritual and occult matters continued to thrive through the 1940s.